-There are conditions where parametric procedures are less than ideal.
-For example, suppose that the data appear non-normal and sample sizes are relatively small.
+There are conditions where parametric procedures are less than ideal, such as non-normal data and relatively small sample sizes.
 We cannot rely on the central limit theorem here, and so parametric tests based on the normal distribution might be invalid.
-Nonparametric tests are often useful in this situation.
-These procedures do not assume a particular probability distribution for the data, and are therefore applicable for any distribution.
+Nonparametric tests are often useful in this situation, because they do not assume a particular probability distribution for the data.
 For this reason they are also known as distribution-free methods.
 Nonparametric tests can be more powerful than parametric tests for non-normal data (Conover 1999; Hollander et al. 2014).
 The increase in power can be substantial for distributions with heavy tails compared to the normal distribution, which implies that extreme observations are more common.
 While nonparametric tests are less powerful than parametric ones for normal data, the loss of power is often quite minimal.

 We will examine three types of nonparametric tests for one-way designs.
 The first are tests based on ranks.
 These replace the data values with their rank values, obtained by ordering the data from smallest to largest.
 They then utilize test statistics that are functions of these ranks rather than the original data values.
 We will cover rank tests for two or more groups, in particular the Wilcoxon and Kruskal-Wallis tests (Conover 1999; Hollander et al. 2014).
-They are used to test whether the distributions for each group differ in location, and serve a function similar to parametric tests like oneway ANOVA.
+They are used to test whether the distributions for each group differ in location, and serve a function similar to parametric tests like one-way ANOVA.
 We will also examine the two-sample Kolmogorov-Smirnov test, which can detect differences in both the shape and location of two distributions (Conover 1999; Hollander et al. 2014).
-It makes use of the empirical distribution function for each group, the empirical counterpart of the distribution function for continuous random variables (Chapter 6).
+It makes use of the empirical distribution function for each group, the empirical counterpart of the cumulative distribution function for continuous random variables (Chapter 6).
 The last type of nonparametric test we will consider are randomization tests.
 These tests examine whether the data are consistent with a null hypothesis of randomness (Hinkelmann & Kempthorne 1994; Manly 1997).
 The behavior of a test statistic (often a parametric one like an F statistic) is examined under this null hypothesis, in a process that involves randomly permuting or rearranging observations across the groups many times.